INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 ### Specific no-USB HD Wallets
 - **Embedded Agency LLC**, Canada and USA.
 Product: **Husky HDW20** - This HD Wallet is only using Wifi, including for OTA Firmware update (Over-The-Air)

 - **Ellipal Ltd.**, Hong-Kong.
-Products: **EC01 and Titan Cold Wallet**.
+Products: **EC01, Titan Mini Cold Wallet and Titan Cold Wallet**.
 This is an air-gapped wallet.
 The Firmware update is done via micro SD card inserted in a seperate "security module".
 The micro-USB port of the security module is only for charging
 - **C∞lBitX (CoolBitx)**, Taiwan.
 Products: **CoolWallet S and CoolWallet Pro**.
 These are Bluetooth only cards, uses NFC to charge.
 CoolBitX is also the creator of the Sygna Bridge, a compliance tool used as a gateway for the exchange and querying of data accross Financial actors
 - **CoinKite Inc.**, Canada.
 Products: **OpenDime and ColdCard**.
 Although these are air-gapped cards, the ColdCard Firmware update is done in DFU mode via USB